Last updated on March 9th, 2022

 On the second day of our 3 days in Amsterdam, we would explore the western neighborhoods of the city center, Grachtengordel, and the Jordaan.
 These are lovely parts of town and getting lost in the maze of canals is part of the fun.

 The Grachtengordel was a major expansion to Amsterdam when its population started to rapidly grow.
 The four main canals that make up this part of town from Singel to Prinsengracht wrap their way around the old city all the way east to the Amstel River.
 The canals here are wider and home to dozens of houseboats.
 This is Amsterdam in its finest beauty – arching bridges across canals lined with old houses, each decorated with a different style of gables.
 Since Amsterdam had a pretty uniform building code, the gables were a way for owners to differentiate themselves.
-Some are a real work of art.
+Some are real works of art.

 The Jordaan is just further to the west of the Grachtengordel.
-Its narrower canals and streets which are more like lanes make for a very pleasant stroll.
-And with its cafes, boutiques and specialty shops – it really has a vibe of its own.
-It’s no surprise that the Jordaan is a very sought after neighborhood in the center of Amsterdam.
+It’s narrower canals and streets which are more like lanes make for a very pleasant stroll.
+And with its cafes, boutiques, and specialty shops – it really has a vibe of its own.
+It’s no surprise that the Jordaan is a very sought-after neighborhood in the center of Amsterdam.

-And now for the serious part of the day and a must visit in Amsterdam – the Anne Frank House.
-I can’t say I didn’t know about Anne Frank’s story but a visit to the museum, which is where she, her family and a few others hid for two years during WWII, really moved me.
+And now for the serious part of the day and a must-visit in Amsterdam – the Anne Frank House.
+I can’t say I didn’t know about Anne Frank’s story but a visit to the museum, which is where she, her family, and a few others hid for two years during WWII, really moved me.
 The Frank family moved to Amsterdam in 1933 following the rise of the Nazis in Germany.
 Her father, Otto, set up a small manufacturing business on Prinsengracht, where the museum is today.

 When the Nazis took over Amsterdam in 1942, the family went into hiding in the famous annex in the back of the house.
 A small trusted circle of Otto’s employees agreed to help the family and provide them with the basic necessities, risking their own lives.
 This lasted for 2 years until the secret was exposed (nobody knows who exposed them even today) and the Franks were sent to the camps.
 The only Frank survivor was Otto and when he returned after the war to the house, he found a diary that Anne had kept during hiding.
 The famous diary, turned bestseller, along with the famous bookcase door that led to the annex are all part of the moving visit.
-This is definitely a must see on your visit to Amsterdam and do buy tickets in advance to avoid the huge queues – the house is very small after all.
+This is definitely a must-see on your visit to Amsterdam and I recommend buying tickets in advance to avoid the huge queues – the house is very small after all.

 Right next door is the Westerkerk with its beautiful clock tower that cannot be missed.
 I can’t imagine how hard it was for Anne Frank to listen to the church bells playing while she was trapped in the dark annex right next door.
-Unfortunately it was closed when we were around but apparently, like with the other churches in Amsterdam, you can climb its tower in certain months of the year.
+Unfortunately, it was closed when we were around but, like with the other churches in Amsterdam, you can climb its tower in certain months of the year.
 Nonetheless, it serves as an excellent backdrop to many ‘classic’ Amsterdam photos you’ll be taking on this day.

-I forgot to mention that the walk from Broodje Bert to the Anne Frank House will take you through what are known as the ‘Nine Streets’ or De Negen Straatjes (have a look at the map on the first page of this guide).
+I forgot to mention that the walk from Broodje Bert to the Anne Frank House will take you through what is known as the ‘Nine Streets’ or De Negen Straatjes (have a look at the map on the first page of this guide).
 The three main canals are intersected by three cross streets, forming the nine streets.
 These are some of the most photogenic streets in all of Amsterdam and also home to boutiques and other interesting shops.
 We’ll be back here a little later on to explore.

 Noordermarkt square is home to the Noorderkerk (church) and is lined with cafes that are great for people watching on market days.
-Its most famous resident therefore is the Noordermarkt, an antique market on Monday and a farmers market on Saturday mornings (so plan accordingly).
+Its most famous resident, therefore, is the Noordermarkt, an antique market on Monday and a farmers market on Saturday mornings (so plan accordingly).
 I personally love visiting European markets on weekends, when they are at their liveliest.
 On the day we visited, there was indeed a large food section but in the back, were quite a few antique stalls.
-Have a look at this video to for some sights and sounds from the Noordermarkt, one of Amsterdam’s best markets.
+Have a look at this video for some sights and sounds from the Noordermarkt, one of Amsterdam’s best markets.